lukemccrae/course-planner/README.md

 ## Basic Overview

-Corsa uses a dynamic pacing formula to turn XML-based GPS data (GPX) into relative-effort mile times, giving athletes strategic insight into their efforts on uneven terrain.
+Corsa uses a dynamic pacing formula to turn GPX files into relative-effort mile times, giving athletes strategic insight into their efforts on uneven terrain.

 <br>